jakemingolla/calendar-condenser/README.md

 m
 - Automagically determine the best way to move around your calendar events to save space
 - Respects conflicts of any invitees to your events and your preferred working hours
+- Analyzes message responses to determine if your proposal was accepted or rejected
 - Integrates directly with your calendar provider like Google Calendar<sup>*</sup>
 - Sends messages directly with Slack<sup>*</sup>